 Records pertaining to any grant made pursuant to this policy shall be kept for no less than three years after the filing of the Foundation’s annual tax return for the period in which the last installment of such grant was paid.

-February 19, 2009, BOT approved a motion to designate appointment of advisory committees of grants to individuals to staff.
+February 19, 2009, Board of Trustees approved a motion to designate appointment of advisory committees of grants to individuals to Foundation Staff.